anyars-encarta/encarta-school-library/README.md

 **Encarta School Library** is a School Library project for adding Teachers, Students, Books, and creating Rentals.
 It is a command line app.

 Encarta School Library** is a School Library project for adding Teachers, Students, Books, and creating Rentals.
-It is
+It

 ## 🛠 Built With <a name="built-with"></a>